Kodular/Documentation/docs/components/layout/views/view-flipper.md

 |:----:|
 |text|

-Use this function if you try to create a image view flipper.
-Use images separated by commas such as: Image1.png,Image2.png,Image3.png.
+_Use this function if you try to create a image view flipper.
+Use images separated by commas such as: Image1.png,Image2.png,Image3.png._

 ### Background Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('View Flipper', 'Background Color')]]